olliestephenson/dpm-rnn-public/README.md

 ### Model parameters

 1. `rnn_dim`: [64, 128, 256, 512] should often be sufficient.
-2. `num_layers`: almost always 1, but can increase if large `rnn_dim` are not working well (expect significant increase in training time)
+2. `num_layers`: set to 1 in our experiments, but can increase if large `rnn_dim` are not working well (expect significant increase in training time).
 3. `h_dim`: usually no larger than `rnn_dim`.
 4. `rnn_cell`: currently only gated recurrent unit (GRU) is implemented.

-In general, you want as small a model as possible without affecting performance.
+In general, you want as small a model as possible (which will be less prone to overfitting) without affecting performance.

 ### Training parameters

 1. `learning_rate`: usually the most easily tune-able hyperparameter, but also most dataset-dependent.
 Recommended range is [0.01, 0.00001].
 Smaller is better, but would also require more `num_epochs` to converge.
 2. `batch_size`: smaller is better, but larger can decrease training time.
 No larger than 512 is recommended.
 3. `num_epochs`: should increase as `batch_size` increases, or as `learning_rate` decreases.
-4. `seed`: seed for the random number generators
+4. `seed`: seed for the random number generators.

 In general, you want small `learning_rate` and `batch_size` as long as it doesn't take too many `num_epochs` to converge.